gemilepus/Toolbox/README.md

 *Video*
 Name | Type | Description
 ---- | ---- | ----
-[NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) | Windows | allows you to record a selected area of your screen, edit and save it as a gif or video.
+:sparkles: [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) | Windows | allows you to record a selected area of your screen, edit and save it as a gif or video.
 [ActivePresenter](https://atomisystems.com/download/) | Windows | All-in-One Screen Recorder, Video Editor & eLearning Authoring Software
 [MKVToolNix](https://mkvtoolnix.download/) | Windows | MKVToolNix is a collection of tools for the Matroska media container format by Moritz Bunkus including mkvmerge.
 [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) | Windows | the subtitle editor